gregp1985/hangman/TESTING.md

 Tested the change level feature multiple times and Scores and Used Words list reset on level change each time as designed.

+## Bugs Encountered

+### Solved Bugs

+- User able to put correct letter in as capital and graded as incorrect entry, Corrected this by adding code to convert user input to lowercase before validation.

+- User able to enter blank username.
+Resolved by adding validation (while loop) to check for this and produce exception until the user makes a valid entry.

+- If user enters incorrect data multiple times when choosing the level a traceback error occured.
+Resolved by removing the code to rerun the function and implementing a while loop with a try/except function to validate the level choice.

+- Scores were not being updated each time but overwriting back to zero.
+Resolved by changing the variables to the global scope.

+- Players were able to enter non alpha characters and multiple characters each time.
+Resolved with validation functions.

+### Remaining Bugs

+- No bugs remaining.